Sad Eyed Lady of the Lowlands: Subject

 Writin' "Sad Eyed Lady of the Lowlands" for you.

 The couple had lived in the Chelsea Hotel in 1965.
 In his 2009 book Bob Dylan in America, historian Sean Wilentz comments that "Sara" appears to be an insincere attempt at reconciliation after the couple had split, with the lines from the later song giving the impression that Dylan "thought he was handing her some kind of trophy, by telling the whole world that she alone was the muse behind his masterpiece".
 Lester Bangs provided a hostile critique of the recording in his review of Dylan's 1976 album Desire.
 Noting Dylan's claims in "Sara" to have written "Sad Eyed Lady of the Lowlands" in the Chelsea Hotel, Bangs remarked that he had been reliably informed that Dylan had composed the song "wired out of his skull in the studio, just before the songs were recorded ...
 Those lyrics were a speed trip, and if he really did spend days on end sitting in the Chelsea Hotel sweating over lines like 'your streetcar visions which you place on the grass', then he is stupider than we ever gave him credit for."

+According to The Band's guitarist Robbie Robertson, the lyric "Arabian drums" originated as an inside joke after Dylan had gifted Sara a pair of "Arabian goggles" the night before.
+The line was adapted into the song using the band's slang term "drums" to bypass potential record label censorship.

 Joan Baez has sometimes been suggested as the song's subject; Baez herself thought that the song was about her; since 1959 she had included a song called "Lowlands" in her repertoire, and her version was included on the album Folksingers 'Round Harvard Square (1959).
 The Canadian poet Stephen Scobie argues that this potential link contributes to a case for the song being about Baez, but concludes that it is not possible to be sure about who Dylan refers to in the song.